SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 * When the following inclusion / exclusion types are specified in the analysis properties at project level, they must be relative to the project / analysis root: source files, test files, coverage, and duplications.
 Paths specified at project level will continue to be re-applied at module level but will raise a warning.
 This backward-compatibile behavior is considered deprecated and will be dropped in a future version.
 * Specifying source encoding, and issue inclusions / exclusions at module level is no longer supported.

-**Conflict with FindBugs**
+**Incompatibility with Findbugs plugin version 3.9.1 and earlier**
 This version embeds SonarHTML, which analyzes both `.html` and `.jsp` files.
-Users previously analyzing JSP files with FindBugs will encounter analysis failure if both are present.
+Because of this change, the community plugin Findbugs versions 3.9.1 and earlier are incompatible with SonarQube 7.6+ ([MMF-1567](https://jira.sonarsource.com/browse/MMF-1567)).

 ## Release 7.5 Upgrade Notes
 **More Issues Backdated**